The Legal Industry Framework

 Cycle-time, quality, and utilization metrics.
 Logged human oversight on AI-assisted work product.
 An audit trail sufficient to reconstruct AI involvement on any matter at any time.

-§ II EU AI Act
+§ IV EU AI Act

 EU AI Act considerations specific to legal practice